UNIVERSITY OF WISCONSIN River Falls

-The deadline for the new $2500 Falcon Transfer Scholarships (3.25 GPA or higher posted at the time of application to receive full consideration) for Summer and Fall transfers is April 1st.
-Students are able to apply for scholarships after activating their Falcon Account.
+The priority deadline for $2500 Falcon Transfer Scholarships (3.25 GPA or higher posted at the time of application to receive full consideration) for Summer and Fall transfers is April 1st.
+Students are able to apply for scholarships after activating their Falcon Account until the May 1st final deadline.
 Complete the general application at https://uwrf.academicworks.com/users/sign_in.
 This website will match students with the UWRF scholarships they are eligible for.

 Apply for Housing

 All freshmen and sophomore students who do not meet exemption requirements are required to live in university residence halls.
 It is important for all accepted students to go to the Residence Hall Portal early.
 The earlier you pay your housing deposit and complete the contract, the more likely Residence Life will be able to honor your hall preferences.
 You will need your Falcon Account to access the portal.
 Contact Residence Life if you have questions.

 Get Involved through FalconSync

 Log-in with your Falcon Account to FalconSync and connect with UWRF student organizations.
 There are more then 150 clubs and organizations that you can join!